confluentinc/getting-started-guides/rest/README.md

       KAFKA_REST_BOOTSTRAP_SERVERS: $BOOTSTRAP_SERVERS
 ```
 The above Docker Compose file refers to the bootstrap servers
 configuration you provided.
-If your Kafka Cluster requires different
+If your Kafka cluster requires different
 client security configuration, you may require [additional
 settings](https://kafka.apache.org/documentation/#security).